 Managing finances is by far the biggest challenge for all Small Businesses and one of the biggest cause of stress.
-To balance your growth trajectory, have a well written plan and stick to it.
+To balance your growth trajectory, have a well-written plan and stick to it.
 Have a fairly good reason to alter your plan.
 Do not take adhoc financial decisions.
-Before you take a crucial decision give your sufficient brain time to rethink it.
-Often an idea which sounds too at a moment, seems to be “so-so” after a day.
+Before you take a crucial decision, give your sufficient brain time to rethink it.
+Often an idea which sounds too good at the moment, seems to be “so-so” after a day.

 Keeping your Head Cool:

 Outbursts can only do harm, they cannot undo what has already happened.
 Not meeting a target does not mean you need to get terribly upset on an employee, client, vendor or even with yourself.
 Think practically, we all are humans and mistakes do happen.
 Why was the target not achieved, it’s possible that you are extremely bullish for a task that needs more time and resources.
 When things go wrong, keep your head cool and see how things could have been done differently.
 Learn to let go things.